ryancurvey/prework/README.md

 # Prework Study Guide Webpage

 ## Description
-- To learn the basics of HTML, CSS, and JavaScript to produce a working study guide
-- This was built to better prepare myself for the upcoming bootcamp
-- This study guide will serve as an easily accessible guide for students
-- This project helped create a basic understanding of HTML, CSS, and JavaScript
+- To learn the basics of HTML, CSS, and JavaScript to produce a working study guide.
+This was built to better prepare myself for the upcoming bootcamp.
+This study guide will serve as an easily accessible guide for students.
+This project helped create a basic understanding of HTML, CSS, and JavaScript

 ## Installation

-"N/A"
+N/A

 ## Usage

 This study guide is designed to be used as a jumping off point for a new student learning HTML, CSS, JavaScript, and Git.
 Each section has additional information on each specific topic.
 It will also help students select whith topic to dive into first.

 ## Credits

-"N/A"
+N/A

 ## License